Message from the President – Law School

 Message from the Dean – Law School

 For more than 38 years, Empire College School of Law has been providing quality legal education for students wishing to pursue a career in the field of law.
-We are very proud of the accomplishments of our graduates, including members of the judiciary in Sonoma, Napa, Mendocino, Lassen and Merced Counties.
+We are very proud of the accomplishments of our graduates, including members of the judiciary in Sonoma, Napa, Mendocino, Lassen, Merced and Calaveras Counties.

 Our Moot Court teams have established a tradition of excellence, winning the championship in 2000 and earning “Best Appellant’s Brief” in 2002, “Best Respondent’s Brief” in 2003, and second place in “Excellence in Appellate Advocacy” and “Brief Writing” in 2004.
 Our Environmental Negotiations Team captured first place in the 2001 State Bar competition.